zscaler/terraform-azurerm-zpa-private-service-edge-modules/examples/base_pse/README.md

 ## How to deploy:

 ### Option 1 (guided):
-Optional: Edit the terraform.tfvars file under your desired deployment type (ie: base_ac) to setup your Service Edge Group (Details are documented inside the file)
+Optional: Edit the terraform.tfvars file under your desired deployment type (ie: base_pse) to setup your Service Edge Group (Details are documented inside the file)
 From the examples directory, run the zspse bash script that walks to all required inputs.
 - ./zspse up
 - enter "greenfield"
-- enter "base_ac"
+- enter "base_pse"
 - follow the remainder of the authentication and configuration input prompts.
 - script will detect client operating system and download/run a specific version of terraform in a temporary bin directory
 - inputs will be validated and terraform init/apply will automatically exectute.
 - verify all resources that will be created/modified and enter "yes" to confirm

 ### Option 2 (manual):
-Modify/populate any required variable input values in base_ac/terraform.tfvars file and save.
+Modify/populate any required variable input values in base_pse/terraform.tfvars file and save.

-From base_ac directory execute:
+From base_pse directory execute:
 - terraform init
 - terraform apply